AWS Managed Services

 Enterprise DevOps is the convergence of modern development best practices (i.e. DevOps) and existing IT process frameworks (i.e. ITIL) to give you speed and agility while maintaining governance, security, and compliance control.
 AMS enables Enterprise DevOps by packaging AWS IaaS services into a secure, compliant development platform that works with most enterprise workloads – not just cloud-native or heavily refactored workloads.
 AMS-powered Enterprise DevOps helps your development teams focus on their applications and innovate faster.

 How it works

 “AWS Managed Services helped us create an AWS Landing Zone environment where we could migrate applications at scale.
 We didn't have to spend months, possibly years, creating that.
 We could begin migration straightaway.
 Security is also a high priority for customers, and AMS provides 100 percent patching and backup compliance for the services it manages giving our customers a high level of trust that we can maintain their data and their financial products in a much more secure way."
-Read the case study.
+Read the case study and watch the video.

 Steve Day, Executive General Manager of Infrastructure, Cloud, and Workplace

 "Working with AWS Managed Services, we were able to release cloud versions of our software platform on AWS less than four months after engaging and win more than 10 new cloud customers in the first two quarters.”
 Read the case study.

 Dan Ortolani, Senior Vice President for Worldwide Customer Services, Information Builders